crashoverride777/swifty-receipt-validator/README.md

 I would recommend to always set this flag to `false` for the following reasons.
 1. Creating a `SKReceiptRefreshRequest` will always show an iTunes password prompt which might not be wanted in your apps flow.
-2. When you call this at app launch you can handle the return `SRVError.noReceiptFoundInBundle` error discretly.
+2. When you call this at app launch you can handle the returned `SRVError.noReceiptFoundInBundle` error discretly.
 3. Once a user made an in app purchase there should always be a receipt in your apps bundle.
 4. Users re-installing your app which have an existing subscription should use the restore functionality in your app which is a requirement when using in app purchases (https://developer.apple.com/documentation/storekit/skpaymentqueue/1506123-restorecompletedtransactions).

-Note: There is also `Combine` support for this method if you are targeting iOS 13 and above
+Note: There is also `Combine` support for this method if you are targeting iOS 13 and above.

 ```swift
 let cancellable = receiptValidator